A Cosmological Uncertainty Relation and Late-Universe Acceleration: Discussion

-Several directions remain open.
-Singularity resolution for $n > 0$ is not achieved within the minimal radiation plus $\Lambda$ model; whether extending the matter content or modifying the commutation relation such that $f - \beta^{2}F^{2}$ becomes non-monotonic restores a tunneling channel of the Hartle--Hawking~\cite{HartleHawking1983} or Vilenkin~\cite{Vilenkin1984} type, and what selection effects such a channel would impose, are open questions.
-The perturbative stability of the classical bounce for $n < -2$ under metric and matter back-reaction is unestablished; the equations become non-perturbative near the bounce where $H \to 0$ and $\Xi_n \to 1$.
-A systematic Bayesian analysis confronting Eq.~\eqref{eq:Hz_general} with data from DESI, Euclid, and LSST would constrain $(\epsilon, n)$.
-Whether any microscopic framework --- GFT, LQC, or string cosmology --- can derive the power-law form of~\eqref{eq:algebra} for $n = -4$ remains the central open question.
+Several directions remain open: (i)~whether extending the matter content or modifying the commutation relation such that $f - \beta^{2}F^{2}$ becomes non-monotonic can allow a tunnelling channel of the Hartle--Hawking~\cite{HartleHawking1983} or Vilenkin~\cite{Vilenkin1984} type, and what selection effects such a channel would impose; (ii)~the perturbative stability of the classical bounce for $n < -2$ under metric and matter back-reaction is unestablished; (iii)~the equations become non-perturbative near the bounce where $H \to 0$ and $\Xi_{n} \to 1$; and (iv)~a systematic Bayesian analysis confronting Eq.~\eqref{eq:Hz_general} with data from DESI, Euclid, and LSST would constrain $(\epsilon, n)$.

-The proposed commutation relation ~\eqref{eq:algebra} is not covariant under the full group of spacetime diffeomorphisms: the factor $\hat a^{2}$ transforms non-trivially under a change of time slicing, making comoving gauge the appropriate frame for its formulation (similar to LQC~\cite{Cailleteau2012}) .
+The proposed commutation relation~\eqref{eq:algebra} is not covariant under the full group of spacetime diffeomorphisms: the factor $\hat a^{2}$ transforms non-trivially under a change of time slicing, making comoving gauge the appropriate frame for its formulation (similar to LQC~\cite{Cailleteau2012}).
 A fully gauge-invariant formulation of the deformed algebra remains an important open problem.

+The most fundamental open question is the microscopic origin of the algebra.
+Several research programs provide candidate ingredients.
+Group Field Theory~\cite{Freidel2005gft, Oriti2009, Gielen2014gft} produces an emergent scale-factor commutator with an $a^{2}$ leading dependence consistent with the $\hat a^{2}$ structure of the present algebra, with $n$ running under the GFT renormalisation group~\cite{Gielen2013, Oriti2016, Carrozza2016}.
+Other programs --- polymer and loop quantisation~\cite{BenAchour2019polymer, Corichi2007}, string T-duality~\cite{GasperiniVeneziano2003}, and modified horizon thermodynamics~\cite{Jacobson1995, Barrow2020} --- contain noncommutative phase-space structures with qualitative resemblances to Eq.~\eqref{eq:algebra}.
+None of these frameworks, however, derives Eq.~\eqref{eq:algebra} exactly.